-1 Description of the process used to manage the risk of excessive leverage Leverage is managed within the Bank's Risk Appetite Framework and the Bank demonstrates a low risk appetite with a comfortable leverage ratio of 20.4% 2 Description of the factors that had an impact on the leverage ratio during the period to which the disclosed leverage ratio refers During the course of the financial year, the leverage ratio has increased from 18.8% at 31st March 2019 to 20.4% as at 31st March 2020.
-The increase in the ratio is primarily due to a reduction in assets.
+1 Description of the process used to manage the risk of excessive leverage Leverage is managed within the Bank's Risk Appetite Framework and the Bank demonstrates a low-risk appetite with a leverage ratio of 17.3%.
+2 Description of the factors that had an impact on the leverage ratio during the period to which the disclosed leverage ratio refers During the course of the financial year, the leverage ratio has decreased from 20.4% at 31st March 2020 to 17.3% as at 31st March 2021.
+The decrease in the ratio is primarily due to reduction in Tier 1 capital combined with an increase in exposures.